-- Foreign applicants are encouraged to consult with an advisor in the Information and Service Center before applying for admission to the University.
-Because the evaluation of foreign credentials may take considerable time, separate deadlines are in effect for filing applications. - 2.
-Applicant must be eligible for an F-1 visa. - Applicant must file part A and part B of the application for admission accompanied by a nonrefundable application fee of \$25.00.
-An application is for a specific term and is not transferable to any other term. - 4.
-Applicant must show evidence of competence in the English language.
-The results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 are required to show evidence of English competence.
-(TOEFL replaces the ACT or SAT as an admission requirement for foreign students). - Applicant must submit a financial responsibility statement.
-The form is available from the Office of Admissions and Records. - 6.
+- Applicant must show evidence of competence in the English language.
+The results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 are required to show evidence of English competence. - 4.
+Applicant must submit a financial responsibility statement.
+The form is available from the Office of Admissions and Records. - 5.
 Applicants whose academic credentials are from a country other than the United States are required to submit a certified English translation along with the academic records.
 Academic records include: year-by-year records for each college or university attended, indicating number of lecture and laboratory hours a week for each course, grades received for each subject; and official documents indicating the awarding of degrees with the title and date conferred.
 If photocopies are submitted rather than original documents, they must bear the seal of the issuing institution and the actual (not photographed) signature of the college or university registrar.
 Admission of students who have not attended U.S. institutions is based upon demonstration of preparation equivalent to that which is required of California residents.
 The Admissions Office has the final authority for assessing the transferability of credit.
 All official documents submitted become the property of the University and the acceptability of any foreign work will be determined by the University.